 And what I mean by this is to say that both fiction and anti-oppressive activism rely upon our capacities to imagine, to speculate, about things not (yet) here, not already existing, not a “fact” that can be proven.

-Both follow the simple formula of sampling from existing situations & familiar struggles, but then taking that sample and rebooting it under a new lens of perspective.
-And that perspective can be anything from magical realism or be as simple as hope itself.
+Both follow the simple formula of sampling from existing situations & familiar struggles, but then taking that sample and rebooting it under a new lens in perspective.
+And that perspective can be anything from magical realism or be as simple as raw hope itself.

 Fantasy fiction is a broader projection of the things we assume cannot ever happen – and then it weaves together a story from there, like explaining how the core of the planet is so terribly hot because there are fire-breathing dragons hibernating inside and whom may wake up tomorrow.